TIMELINE-Takata air bag recalls

 replace Takata air bags, going beyond the regional U.S. recall.

-Oct 2 - Orlando woman Hien Thi Tran dies four days after her
+* Oct 2 - Orlando woman Hien Thi Tran dies four days after

 Takata air bag problems.